Solving PDEs on Unknown Manifolds with Machine Learning: Introduction

 One way to overcome these computational issues is to solve the PDE in a supervised learning framework using neural networks (NNs).
-On a Euclidean domain, where extensive research has been conducted \cite{E2017,Han2018,Khoo2017SolvingPP,Sirignano2018,Berg2018,Zang2019,Li2019,Beck2019,RAISSI2019686,Fang2020}, NN-based PDE solvers reformulate the PDE problem as a regression problem where the governing PDE and boundary conditions are imposed.
+On an Euclidean domain, where extensive research has been conducted \cite{E2017,Han2018,Khoo2017SolvingPP,Sirignano2018,Berg2018,Zang2019,Li2019,Beck2019,RAISSI2019686,Fang2020}, NN-based PDE solvers reformulate a PDE problem as a regression problem.
 Subsequently, the PDE solution is approximated by a class of NN functions.
-An advantage of this mesh-free discretization method is that it has a good approximation properties \cite{Barron1993,Weinan2019,E2019_2,Montanelli2019,SIEGEL2020313,Montanelli2019_2,Hutzenthaler2019,Hutzenthaler2018,Hutzenthaler2019,hutzenthaler2020,Shen4,Shen6}, which enable application of these PDE solvers to high-dimensional problems.
-With the advanced computational tools (e.g., TensorFlow and Pytorch) and the built-in optimization algorithms therein, developing mathematical software with parallel computing using neural networks is much simpler than conventional numerical techniques.
+NNs have good approximation properties \cite{Barron1993,Weinan2019,E2019_2,Montanelli2019,SIEGEL2020313,daubechies2019nonlinear,Montanelli2019_2,Hutzenthaler2019,hutzenthaler2020,Shen4,Shen6,devore2021neural} that enable application of these PDE solvers to high-dimensional problems.
+With the advanced computational tools (e.g., TensorFlow and Pytorch) and the built-in optimization algorithms therein, developing mathematical software with parallel computing using NNs is much simpler than conventional numerical techniques.
+In fact, NN has been proposed to solve linear problems \cite{Cichocki,luz2020learning,YiqiMichael}.